Alex Trebek, long-running 'Jeopardy!' host, dead at 80 - KTVZ

 The combination became a formidable block in the hour leading into prime time while earning Trebek five Daytime Emmy Awards for his role as host.

-His longevity was reflected in a personal milestone, when he passed “The Price is Right’s” Bob Barker in the Guinness Book of Records as the person who had hosted the most game-show episodes.
+His longevity was reflected in a personal milestone, when he passed Bob Barker of “The Price is Right” in the Guinness Book of Records as the person who had hosted the most game-show episodes.

 Comments

-Note: Correction: A previous version of this story misstated the number of children Alex Trebek had.
-He had three children.